aviaryan/shach/REPORT.md

 Both bash and batch are tedious to write.
 You have to spend a lot of time to learn either of them and writing a platform-dependent code for the respective Operating System.
-If the user happens to be a maintainer of a cross-platform toolwhich relies on Bash on Linux/Mac and Batch on Windows as "glue code", simultaneously writing code for both of them can be really painful.
+If the user happens to be a maintainer of a cross-platform tool which relies on Bash on Linux/Mac and Batch on Windows as "glue code", simultaneously writing code for both of them can be really painful.

-SHACH comes to your rescue here.SHACH is quite easy to write, no complex syntaxes, different inbuilt functions provided for making the tasks easier and above all you don’t have to worry about writing different codes for different platforms.
+Shach comes to your rescue here.
+Shach is quite easy to write, no complex syntaxes, different inbuilt functions provided for making the tasks easier and above all you don’t have to worry about writing different codes for different platforms.
 Cross-compiling is supported so that you can create bash & batch scripts from any